 The earth is 25,000 light years away from the center of our galaxy.
 The center of our galaxy is the Milky Way.
 Some galaxies interact with other galaxies.
 When they do, they are called, clusters.
 Stars do not last forever.
 Eventually, they fade away.
 A star is a hot ball of gas that generates energy through nuclear fusion in their cores.
 Stars have different colors, temperatures, brightness and life spans.

 Stars and galaxies are made up of clouds of gas, dust and dark matter.
 They are all held together by gravity.
-They come in 5 shapes: spiral, barred spiral, elliptical (a football shape), lenticular (a lens shape) and irregular.
+I love how they come in 5 shapes: spiral, barred spiral, elliptical (a football shape), lenticular (a lens shape) and irregular.

 Our solar system has stars and everything that orbits our sun.
 Planets such as Jupiter are made of gas.
 Earth and Mars are made up of rock.

 Our sun is estimated to be 4.6 billion years old.
 It is made up of three parts.
 The center is the core, the middle is the radiative zone and the final layer is the convective zone.
 The sun's visible surface is called the photosphere.
 The core has a temperature of 27 million degrees Fahrenheit.
-The surface temperature is 9,932 degrees Fahrenheit.
+I find it hard to fathom, but the surface temperature is 9,932 degrees Fahrenheit.
 The sun is a medium size star and it dominates our solar system, It is our source of heat and light.

 A shooting star is a streak of light that moves across the night sky.
+I always see these when I am here in Yosemite National Park.
 A shooting star is dust particles entering and burning up in the atmosphere.
 A bigger, brighter streak across the night sky is a fireball.
 A fireball is a large meteor that is burning up.

 How bright a star is all depends on how big it is and how far away it is.
 The brightest star that we can see is called, Sirius.
 Stars may appear to be in a fixed place in our astronomy night sky.
 But the truth is, they move very slowly.